frelon/suse-elemental/docs/firstboot-configuration.md

 regardless of mounting it with or without read-write capabilities, the filesystem will prevent any write in there causing a failure in any attempt.

-Default read-write subvolumes for unified core images are:
+Default read-write subvolumes for `elemental3ctl` installations are:

 * /var
 * /root